TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. versionchanged:: 3.7
       Dictionary order is guaranteed to be insertion order.
-This behavior was an implementation detail of CPython from 3.6.
+This behavior was an implementation detail of CPython kutoka 3.6.

    Dictionaries and dictionary views are reversible. ::